-Carlton Terrace is the site of a long-demolished home of George IV – it was his playboy mansion before he decided to plump for the much larger Buckingham Place (then House), as it was more suitable for his legendary parties and entertaining.
+Carlton Terrace is the site of a long-demolished home of George IV – it was his playboy mansion before he decided to settle for the much larger Buckingham Place (then House), as it was far better suited for his lavish parties.

-When it was demolished, the columns of its portico were recycled for use at the National Gallery and certain fixtures and fittings installed in Windsor Castle, with the site rebuilt as dwellings of ‘the first class’.
+When it was demolished, the columns of its portico were recycled for use at the National Gallery and certain fixtures and fittings installed in Windsor Castle – the site of the former Royal abode was rebuilt as dwellings of ‘the first class’.
 Designed by George IV’s favourite architect John Nash, these buildings now house institutions such as the Royal Society, the Institute of Contemporary Arts and Anglo America.

 But look behind the iron railings to the right of the Duke of York monument and you’ll see, protected by a wooden casing, a little headstone.
 This is the last resting place of the Nazi dog, who died 84 years ago this month.
 It’s also a potent reminder of deeply uncertain political times.

 Giro was not a Nazi dog.
 He’s been written about countless times on other websites and it’s simply a Buzzfeed-type title that’s designed to grab your attention.
 It is wrong.
 Giro was the pet of Leopold von Hoesch, the ambassador to Britain when Number 6 was the embassy for the Weimar Republic.
 Hoesch was definitely not a Nazi, too.